 If I request that my data is removed from Polar’s services, can you guarantee that it is removed from all places where it has been transferred from Polar’s services, including systems belonging to third parties?

 EU GDPR is an abbreviation of the words European Union General Data Protection Regulation.
-It refers to the data protection regulation of the European Union, which comes into force in May 2018.
+It refers to the data protection regulation of the European Union, which is enforced since May 2018.
 The purpose of the regulation is to harmonise the data protection practices of the EU countries and organisations operating in the EU, and to improve data security for the citizens of the member states.

-There are three things that we will ask you to do during the autumn of 2018.
+There are three things that we ask you to do.

 By verifying your email address, we make sure that no one else is using your email address behind your back and that it is really you who is using Polar services.
 User identification is also a requirement in data protection laws in many countries.

-Once you receive the verification email, you have 30 days to verify your email address, after which your account will be locked and you can no longer sign in to your account.
+Once you receive the verification email, you have 30 days to verify your email address.
+If you don’t verify your email address in the 30 day time frame, your account will be locked and you can no longer log on to your account.
 However, you can still synchronise data from your Polar product to your account.

 If you don’t receive the verification email, sing in to Polar Flow or any other Polar service you are using and request a new verification email.
 Make sure the message has not ended up in your spam folder.
 If you don’t receive the verification email even after requesting a new message, please contact our Customer Care team.